IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 proportion of a vertices-topic.
 The higher this expected proportion is, the thicker is the link line.
 For the computation top 100 documents belonging to each topic are extracted.
-The first network is shown in the left panel of Figure @ref(fig:fignet).
+The first network is shown in the left panel of the next figure.
 The second network type is based on the reciprocal/mutual citations of top 100 documents belonging to each topic.
 For the visualization of the network, we adjust the thickness of the edges depending on the citation intensity.
-The resulting network is shown on the right panel of Figure
+The resulting network is shown on the right panel of the figure below.
-@ref(fig:fignet).

 plot network graph for citations (100 from topic 1 how many citations to itself and to other topics)